ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 * Line 6: if nothing was found earlier, and if isn't empty, `fqdn` is returned as a fallback

-When used to handle errors with catch statements, it requires some time to get used the latter style.
-The key idea is avoiding or deferring from directly looking into option values.
-Instead, pass them along using _ad-hoc_ pipes (such as `map` and `bind`).
-Erik Meijer call that style: “following the happy path”.
+When used to handling errors with catch statements, it requires some time to get used the latter style.
+The key idea is avoiding or deferring looking directly into option values.
+Instead, pass them along using ad hoc pipes (such as `map` and `bind`).
+Erik Meijer calls that style “following the happy path”.
 Visually, it also resembles the “early return“ pattern often found in C.

 One of the limitations of the option type is it doesn't record the reason which prevented having a return value. `None` is silent, it doesn't say anything about what went wrong.
-For this reason, functions returning option values should document the circumstances under which it may return `None`.
-Such a documentation is likely to ressemble to the one required for exceptions using `@raise`.
-The **`result`** type is intended to fill this gap: manage error in data, like option values, but also provide information on errors, like exceptions.
-It is the topic of the next section.
+For this reason, functions returning option values should document the circumstances under which they may return `None`.
+Such documentation is likely to resemble that required for exceptions using `@raise`.
+The **`result`** type, described in the next section, is intended to fill this
+gap: manage errors in data like option values, but also provide information on errors like exceptions.

 ## Using the **`result`** Type for Errors